 Changes to RCPCH educational activities

-As of 18 June 2020, we have cancelled all face-to-face educational courses and events until at least January 2021.
-We are contacting all individual delegates who are affected by this decision to arrange a full reimbursement of the course or event fee.
+As of 18 June 2020, we have cancelled all face-to-face educational courses and events until at least May 2021.

 Online learning resources remain accessible